Kokodayo-CN/Clash-Verge-on-Debian/README.md

 Besides, it seems using Clash Verge Rev also requires going through the hassle of installing extra dependencies.
 Not that different from installing Clash Verge, so I'll stick with the old friend.

-## Why I can't open Clash Verge/Clash Verge Rev after successful installation?
+## Why can't I open Clash Verge/Clash Verge Rev after successful installation?

 There is a misunderstanding in this sentence.
 Your installation is not successful.
-Yes the app seems "installed" with trigger set up properly, but it won't open or load at all, because you are missing important dependencies.
+Yes Clash Verge seems "installed" with trigger set up properly, but it won't open or load at all, because you are missing important dependencies.

 ## How to install Clash Verge *Properly* on Ubuntu?